AlvaroGG0/litmus-folder-example/experiments/README.md

-# Chaos Engineering Experiments
+# Chaos Engineering Scenarios

 ## Overview

-This folder contains all the information regarding the execution of experiments as well as their implementation files in `.yaml` format organized by targets and environments.
+This folder contains all the information regarding the execution of scenarios as well as their implementation files in `.yaml` format organized by targets and environments.

 ## Folder Structure